Vauxhall Cavalier: Mark I (1975–1981)

 All Cavalier saloons shared most of their bodywork with the Opel Ascona but had the slanted nose of the Manta to give them the distinct "droop snoot" front end.
 The coupé also had a front air dam.

 Despite being the same car mechanically, the Opel Ascona was sold alongside the Cavalier in the United Kingdom until 24 July 1981, when GM decided to phase out duplicated models with the Opel brand in the United Kingdom and merge remaining dealerships with those of Vauxhall.
 The Opel Manta (and Monza) remained available, giving the Opel brand a "sports" position in Britain until the Manta was finally discontinued in 1988.

 That the Manta was sold alongside the MK2 Cavalier in the 1980s gave rise to the curiosity that the previous generation Ascona/Cavalier was effectively being sold concurrently with its successor, since a coupé/sports hatch version of the Ascona C/Cavalier Mark 2 was never engineered.
 However, the early to mid 1980s saw the decline of coupé models on the British market, with British Leyland not replacing the MG B when it closed the famous MG factory at Abingdon in 1980, and even the Ford Capri (a top-ten seller in Britain as late as 1980) had no immediate successor after the end of production in 1986, as Ford felt that there was not sufficient demand in Europe for a new sporting coupé to be launched.
 This was largely due to the rising popularity of "hot hatchbacks" and sports saloons including the Volkswagen Golf GTI.

 Vauxhall, from 1978 until 1979, offered the Cavalier Coupé in a convertible format called the Centaur.
-Only 118 of these were made and fewer than 30 were believed to have survived by 2007.
+A total of 118 of these were made, and fewer than 30 were believed to have survived by 2007.
 The cars were developed by Magraw Engineering and sold through Vauxhall dealerships on behalf of Crayford.
 The Centaur is basically a Cavalier GLS Coupé 2-litre with the hard roof replaced with a soft top leaving a T-bar for strength.
 The floor pan was also strengthened.